pyfar/cookiecutter-pypackage/docs/tutorial.rst

 `Read the Docs`_ hosts documentation for the open source community.
 Think of it as Continuous Documentation.

-Log into your account at `Read the Docs`_ .
-If you don't have one, create one and log into it.
+Log into your account at `Read the Docs`_.
+If you don't have one, create one and log into it via your GitHub account.
 Connect your GitHub account to your Read the Docs account.
 Click on the ``Add project`` button.
 You should find your project ``mypackage`` repo listed.
 Use the ``Continue`` button to import the project via using the automatic configuration.
 It is already setup in your Github repository with the ``.readthedocs.yaml`` file.

 .. _`Read the Docs`: https://readthedocs.org/